rustwasm/book/README.md

 # Rust + WebAssembly: an early point of coordination

-This repo aims to be a simple, organic means of coordinating early work on using Rust and WebAssembly together.
+This repo aims to be a simple, organic means of coordinating work on using Rust and WebAssembly together.

-Some of the early material is being collected into a small [book]; please take a look and contribute!
+Materials about pieces available right now are being collected into a small [book]; please take a look and contribute!

 [book]: https://rust-lang-nursery.github.io/rust-wasm/